-Note: Businesses may be eligible to receive a kerbside waste service for landfill bin collection only.
-Where a business is in receipt of one kerbside waste collection service, the full kerbside waste collection service charge will apply, irrespective of the provision of the full suite of kerbside waste collection services.
-This is provided as an alternative to private commercial waste collection services for businesses within the Darebin community.
+Note: Businesses or non-rateable properties may be eligible to receive a kerbside waste service where only some bin types are provided.
+Where a business or non-rateable property is in receipt of any element of a kerbside waste collection service, the full kerbside waste collection service charge will apply, irrespective of the provision of the full suite of kerbside waste collection services.
+This is provided as an alternative to private commercial waste collection services for organisations within the Darebin community.

 Property owners currently receiving the kerbside waste collection service can apply for additional bins or larger bins via an application form.
-The property owner will be required to make upfront payment for the additional service and agree to the meet the additional costs annually through the rates notice from 1 July 2024.
+The property owner will be required to make upfront payment for the additional service and agree to meet the additional costs annually through the rates notice from 1 July 2024.
 All applications for food and green waste bins and garbage and recycling bins are subject to approval.

-Applications for additional or larger bins will be charged on a pro rata basis for both permit payments and through the rates notice.
+Applications for additional or larger bins will be charged on a pro rata basis through the rates notice.